By Coach Nova

 Why Burnout is a Business Risk, Not Just a Personal Issue

 For too long, burnout has been treated as an individual weakness rather than a structural problem.
-In reality, workplace design, workload, and culture all play major roles in employee exhaustion.
+In reality, workplace design, workload, and culture all play major roles in employee burnout.

 Some of the hidden costs of burnout include: